-Unless we agree otherwise, we'll calculate interest daily at the interest rate we decide applies to you or the rate we've agreed with you.
-We'll pay interest in arrears monthly to your ANZ transaction account on the last business day of the month.
-In arrears means we calculate your interest from the date of your last interest payment to that last business day.
-If the last business day of the month isn't the last calendar day of the month, we'll pay you interest for the remaining calendar days of that month, on the last business day of the following month.
-See 'How and when we process deposits, payments or withdrawals to or from your accounts' for important information about our payment processes and how they can affect interest on your accounts.
+Unless we agree otherwise, we'll calculate interest daily at the interest rate we decide applies to you or the rate we've agreed with you and add it to your account monthly on the last business day of the month.
+See 'How and when we process deposits or payments into your accounts' for important information about our payment processes and how they can affect interest on your accounts.
 When calculating interest, we may round or adjust the amount to a certain number of decimal places, depending on the product or how our systems work.